dimmus/efl/README.md

 # Main goals (wishes :)

 - complete `wayland` support in EFL
-- push forward EFL objects support (i mean `eo`)
+- push forward EFL objects support (i mean, `eo`)
 - documentation
 - speed and size optimization

 # Problems

-- hugh problem with development documentation.
+- huge problem with development documentation.
 It's mainly outdated and user level.
 - some libs naming is too esoteric.
 Most of the names (lib purpose) are intransparent for necomers.
-In combination with the lack of development documentation dev start becomes the swamp.
+In combination with the lack of development documentation, the start of EFL development becomes a swamp.

 # So, ... intermidiate goal

-- deep dive and understand EFL internals
+- deep dive, understand and master EFL internals

 # Tasks

-To understand something i should brake it!
+To understand something, i should break it!
 So, to begin with ..

 - create **transparent** lib names.
 Systematic renaming.
 - general and consistent EFL_* (re)naming (like EFL_UNUSED,